V-Pranathi/Automatic_Roof_Controller/README.md

 Number of different instructions: 11
 List of unique instructions:
-beq
-li
-j
-or
 lw
-and
+sw
 jal
-sw
+or
+ret
+j
+li
 add
-ret
+nop
+and

 ## <a name="acknowledgement"></a> Acknowledgement ##
 * Kunal Ghosh, VSD Corp.
 Pvt.
 Ltd.